-Setting Group Setting Name Туре Description Default Value profile EnableDataLevelCount Boolean When enabled, only profile the number of rows specified by DataLevelRows when running data level profiling jobs. false When disabled, profile all rows when running data level profiling jobs.
+Setting Group Setting Name Туре Description Default Value rofile EnableDataLevelCount Boolean When enabled (true), the masking engine counts the number of rows in the profiled table.
+If the number of rows are less than or equal to DataLevelRows, then it uses the number of rows as the sample size.
+Otherwise, it uses DataLevelRows. false When disabled (false), the masking engine uses DataLevelRows.
 DataLevelRows Integer [1, ∞) The number of rows a data level profiling job samples when profiling a column.
-This is only used when EnableDataLevelCount is true.
-100 DataLevelPercentage Double (0, ∞) Percentage of rows that must match the data level regex to consider this column a match, and thus sensitive.
-80.0

-IgnoreDatatype String Datatypes that a profiling job should ignore.
+The DataLevelRows will only take into account if • EnableDataLevelCount 100 is false.EnableDataLevelCount is true and number of rows is greater than DataLevelRows.
+DataLevelPercentage Double (0, ∞) Percentage of rows that must match the data level regex to consider this column a match, and thus sensitive.
+80.0 IgnoreDatatype String Datatypes that a profiling job should ignore.
 Columns of these types will not be assigned a domain/algorithm pair.
-BIT,BOOLEAN,CHAR#1,VARCHAR#1,\ NVARCHAR#1,NVARCHAR2#1,BINAR' LOB,LONG,BLOB,CLOB,NCLOB,BFILE DefaultStreams Integer [1, ∞) Default number of streams for a profiling job.
+BIT,BOOLEAN,CHAR#1,VARCHAR# NVARCHAR#1,NVARCHAR2#1,BIN/ LOB,LONG,BLOB,CLOB,NCLOB,BF DefaultStreams Integer [1, ∞) Default number of streams for a profiling job.
 1 DefaultMaxMemory Integer [1024, ∞) Default maximum memory for profiling jobs (in megabytes).
 1024 DefaultMinMemory Integer [1024, ∞) Default minimum memory for profiling jobs (in megabytes).
 1024 OptimizationLevel Integer [0, 9) Optimization level for the profiling job which is defined as below, 0: No optimizations are performed.
 1: JavaScript runs in interpreted mode.
 9: Performs the most optimization with faster script execution, but compiles slower.
-1-9: All optimizations are performed. -1 DefaultMultiphiAlgorithm String Default Multiple PHI masking algorithm which will be used when the Multiple Profiler Expression will be true for profile job.
-NullValueLookup job JobLoggingLevel String Controls the amount of information being logged Basic {Basic, from a job's output.
-Warning: the Detailed setting Detailed} may log sensitive information when errors occur.
-Although this information can be very valuable when debugging a problem, it should be used with care.
+1-9: All optimizations are performed. -1 DefaultMultiphiAlgorithm String Default Multiple PHI masking algorithm which will be used when the Multiple Profiler NullValueLookup

+Expression will be true for profile job.